-Kimberly D. Hunter, MSN, MBA, RN, NEA-BC, is associate chief nursing officer of Cleveland Clinic main campus and the director of nursing for Cleveland Clinic Neurological Institute.
+Kimberly D. Hunter, DNP, MBA, RN, NEA-BC, is associate chief nursing officer of Cleveland Clinic main campus and the director of nursing for Cleveland Clinic Neurological Institute.
 On a daily basis, Hunter strives to ensure uniform quality and adherence to nursing practice standards, while creating a continuous improvement environment that promotes innovative patient care delivery.
 Her professional background is robust, encompassing many senior-level leadership and management positions at well-known healthcare organizations, including Miami Children’s Hospital and Mayo Clinic Scottsdale.

 With responsibilities that impact more than 3,000 full-time nursing employees, Hunter is an efficient – and effective – leader.
 An integral nursing team member at Cleveland Clinic since 2007, she has led the Neurological Institute nursing leadership team through two successful Joint Commission Primary Stroke Center recertification surveys, as well as the expansion of the neurological intensive care, step-down and acute stroke, and inpatient acute rehabilitation units.
 Additionally, Hunter represents Cleveland Clinic main campus on many system-wide committees and councils and is an avid member of several professional associations.

 - MBA, University of Tennessee, Knoxville, Tennessee, 1993